History of the England cricket team to 1939: 1877 to 1890

 England embarked on a long stretch of dominance.
 They won 14 and lost only 3 of the Tests played between 1884 and 1890.
 Billy Barnes hit 134 in the opening Adelaide Test of the five Test 1884/85 series while Johnny Briggs of Lancashire hit a two-hour ton at Melbourne in the second, where Australia fielded a completely new team of 11 different players after a dispute over gate money.
 Wilfred Flowers scored 56 and took 5 for 46 in the third Test at Sydney where Australia pulled back a game thanks to Bonner smashing a century in even time.
 England won the deciding fifth Test by an innings at Melbourne, Arthur Shrewsbury making 105*.

 W. G. Grace scored 170 in the Oval Test of 1886, beating the individual Test innings record of 164 set by Arthur Shrewsbury in the previous match on an evil pitch at Lords.
 England won by an innings on the third day after Australia were bowled out for 68 and 149m with George Lohmann of Surrey taking 12 for 104.
 The Australian tourists, without Bannerman or Murdoch and often losing Spofforth to injuries, lost all three Tests.

 Shrewsbury's England beat Australia in both matches on the 1886–87 tour, despite being bowled out for 45 on the first day at Sydney.
 Two England parties toured there in 1887–88, with Shaw and Shrewsbury's team sponsored by Melbourne CC and Lord Harris's team by the Sydney Association.
-The two sides joined up for one Test Match at Sydney which they won thanks to Lohmann's 9 wickets and Bobby Peel's 10.
+The two teams joined up for one Test Match at Sydney which they won thanks to Lohmann's 9 wickets and Bobby Peel's 10.
 Australia made just 42 and 82 on a poor pitch in bad light.

 The 1888 Australians won at Lords but lost at The Oval and Old Trafford.
 Their bowling was penetrative, particularly Jack Ferris and the 'terror' Charlie Turner, but their batting was too weak to withstand the English professionals in their home conditions.
 Bobby Peel took 11 wickets at Old Trafford.